Recipes for Dutch (Limburgse) pies have been in my family for generations. For example this lovely rijstevlaai, one of my favorites!

 Combine with the filling and press the dough downwards again and divide 2/3rd of the filling over the bottom.
 Beat the egg whites until stiff peaks form and carefully add them to 1/3rd of the filling.

-Divide the fluffy filling on top and BAKE the pie beautiful golden brown in about 10 minutes, depending on your oven.
+Divide the fluffy filling on top and bake the pie beautiful golden brown in about 10 minutes, depending on your oven.
+It's best to place the pie on the lowest rack of your oven to prevent it from burning.
 While the pie is in the oven, make sure you don't open the door, otherwise, the pie will collapse.

-Let the pie cool off inside the oven for about 10 minutes with the door slightly opening.
+Let the pie cool off inside the oven for about 10 minutes with the door slightly opened.
 After that, let the pie cool off completely.